Contents

 Flavour bans could stop smokers from quitting

 The Independent British Vape Trade Association (IBVTA) – the leading independent trade association for the UK vaping industry commissioned a member survey of 2,000 adults from January 2024.
-The research showed that if single use vapes and flavours were banned, 38% of regular smokers and recent ex-smokers that have used vaping to reduce or fully quit smoking would either smoke more cigarettes, switch back to smoking or purchase illegal vapes.
+The research showed that if single-use vapes and flavours were banned, 38% of regular smokers and recent ex-smokers that have used vaping to reduce or fully quit smoking would either smoke more cigarettes, switch back to smoking or purchase illegal vapes.
 This represents 1 million adult smokers and recent ex-smokers (as in, those who quit less than 5 years ago).

 These findings are backed up by the scientific study, The role of flavours in vaping initiation and satisfaction among U.S. adults.
 This paper found that 62.9% of vapers typically used flavours other than tobacco (including fruit, mint/menthol, sweet, candy, coffee and other), 24.2% typically used tobacco flavours while 12.9% typically used non-flavoured options.
 The vapers who used flavours were more likely to report high satisfaction with vaping.